Updates to Service Accounts in Kubernetes v1.22 and v1.24

 Events: <none>

-Do note that the permissions of the default service account are quite limited.
+Note that the permissions for the default service account are quite limited.
 If you need to work with a more customized set of permissions, you can create your own service account for that.

 When you create a Pod and don’t associate it with a specific service account, Kubernetes will automatically use the default service account when the Pod is created.